Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 ![alt text](https://raw.githubusercontent.com/corkami/pics/master/binary/JPG.png "JPEG structure")

 What matters to us is that a JPEG file starts with a 0xFFD8 sequence and ends in a 0xFFD9 one.
 Looking for them in a hex editor reveals that only the starting sequence is found, and then the EXIF string as Binwalk said.
 I'm not sure about the meaning of this.
 Is it a file template?
-Why is there no ending?.
+Why is there no ending?
 We could dig a bit deeper, but I think it can result in a dead end.
 Let's try to focus on the OS.

-Also, we still have no idea about the architecture.
-I tried to use Binwalk to locate opcodes but it is unable to find anything.
+Also, we still have no idea about the CPU architecture.
+The CPU architecture is the way a CPU is designed, which involves a lot of different aspects so, I'm not going to explain more than this.
+I tried to use Binwalk to identify the type of present opcodes but it is unable to find anything.
+This means either the code is not executable so, it's a database, or the CPU architecture is not supported by Binwalk, which implies is not a common one.
+The opcodes are the instructions that a CPU executes.
+A program written with these opcodes is called machine code.

 I think this is enough for today so let's leave it here.
 A more advanced tool is needed, Ghidra, but that's a project for another day.